skramm/homog2d/docs/homog2d_showcase.md

 [Manual main page](homog2d_manual.md)

-On this page, some graphical demos, all generated with programs in misc/showcase, with `$ make showcase`
+On this page, some graphical demos as gif images, all generated with programs in misc/showcase with `$ make showcase`
 <br>
 Requires Opencv (to generate images) and ImageMagick (to generate the final gif).